The Vegas Hemp Hustle: Tourists Duped by Strip’s Slick Cannabis Cons

 Las Vegas attempted to clamp down on these deceptive practices last June by mandating clear signage indicating these are not licensed cannabis sellers, along with proper labeling of THC potency on products.
 Despite these efforts, the Strip, which largely falls outside Las Vegas city limits and into Clark County’s jurisdiction, remains a fertile ground for these scams.

-Erik Pappa, a Clark County spokesperson, assures that the county actively checks hemp stores for compliance, investigating when complaints are lodged.
+Erik Pappa, a Clark County spokesperson, assures that the county actively checks hemp stores for compliance and investigates when complaints are lodged.
 Yet, the new signage seems to have done little to curb the deceit.
-Reddit and Google Maps are awash with tales of woe and warnings from duped customers, like one from Vladimir Klimok who recently advised, “This place is a scam, people watch out.”
+Reddit and Google Maps are awash with tales of woe and warnings from duped customers, such as one from Vladimir Klimok, who recently advised, “This place is a scam, people watch out.”

 In Las Vegas, the house always wins, and in the case of these hemp hustlers, they’re betting on tourists’ cannabis confusion to keep cashing in.